Chakana Copper (CVE:PERU) Stock Price Down 20% – What’s Next?

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report)’s stock price dropped 20% during mid-day trading on Tuesday .
+(CVE:PERU – Get Free Report) fell 20% during mid-day trading on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 660,388 shares traded hands during mid-day trading, an increase of 181% from the average daily volume of 234,809 shares.
+660,388 shares traded hands during trading, an increase of 181% from the average session volume of 234,809 shares.
 The stock had previously closed at C$0.03.

 Chakana Copper Corp. engages in the acquisition, exploration, and development of mineral properties.
 It holds an option to acquire a 100% interest in the Soledad copper-gold-silver project located in Central Peru.
 The company is headquartered in Vancouver, Canada.